ao-space/platform-base/README.md

 ### Application

-- APP_REGISTRY_SUBDOMAIN : used to set the "Root Domain" of box, and it's also part of space endpoint.(You need to add configuration for the root domain name on DNS and Nignx, please refer [AOPlatform-Community Deployment Guide](https://ao.space/en/open/documentation/104002))
+- APP_REGISTRY_SUBDOMAIN : used to set the "Root Domain" of device, and it's also part of space endpoint.(You need to add configuration for the root domain name on DNS and Nignx, please refer [AOPlatform-Community Deployment Guide](https://ao.space/en/open/documentation/104002))

 For naming conversion rules between name of config and name of environment variables, please refer [The Conversion Rules](https://github.com/eclipse/microprofile-config/blob/master/spec/src/main/asciidoc/configsources.asciidoc#default-configsources).
 Below are all the default values of above variables that comes from `application.yml` :